ExZuperi/Simple_RSA_code_snippet_with_base64/README.md

 3. The message is encrypted using the public key, and the encrypted message is displayed in Base64 format.
 4. The encrypted message is decrypted using the private key, and the decrypted message is displayed.
 5. Finally, the allocated RSA keys are freed to prevent memory leaks.
+6. tl;dr Keep in mind that base64 encoding make key bigger than it's actuall size is.
+Decode it before usage (if you are encoding it)

 ### Compilation Process for Linux